IgniteUI/help-topics/topics/02_Controls/igGrid/04_igGrid_Developing_ASP_NET_MVC_Applications_with_igGrid.md

 -->

 # Developing ASP.NET MVC Applications with igGrid
-Ignite UI is a JavaScript-based [jQuery UI](http://jqueryui.com/) control suite that you can use to build rich, interactive web applications.
-When Ignite UI is paired with ASP.NET MVC, you have the option to use JavaScript directly or with the MVC Helpers provided in Ignite UI.
+%%ProductName%% is a JavaScript-based [jQuery UI](http://jqueryui.com/) control suite that you can use to build rich, interactive web applications.
+When %%ProductName%% is paired with ASP.NET MVC, you have the option to use JavaScript directly or with the MVC Helpers provided in %%ProductName%%.

-The MVC Helpers are a collection of .NET classes and extension methods that generate the HTML markup and JavaScript required to work with Ignite UI controls.
-Once rendered to the page, there is very little difference between code you may write by hand using a JavaScript-only approach and what is rendered by Ignite UI MVC Helpers, but using the helpers may be a good choice for you if:
+The MVC Helpers are a collection of .NET classes and extension methods that generate the HTML markup and JavaScript required to work with %%ProductName%% controls.
+Once rendered to the page, there is very little difference between code you may write by hand using a JavaScript-only approach and what is rendered by %%ProductName%% MVC Helpers, but using the helpers may be a good choice for you if:

 * You are implementing remote features like remote load-on-demand, remote paging, remote filtering, etc.